microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-client-libraries.md

 This article is part of *step 3: review app details* of the [process to migrate apps](migrate-azure-ad-graph-planning-checklist.md).

-If your app currently uses the Azure AD Graph client library, you shoudl switch to the [Microsoft Graph .Net client SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet).
+If your app currently uses the Azure AD Graph client library, switch to the [Microsoft Graph .Net client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

->NOTE: Currently the Microsoft Graph .Net client library is only supported for .NET Framework 4.5 and .NET Standard 1.1.
+>NOTE: The Microsoft Graph .Net client library is only supported for .NET Framework 4.5 and .NET Standard 1.1.
 However please consult Microsoft Graph .Net client library for the latest support information.

 Here, we'll look at some general steps to migrate over to the Microsoft Graph .NET client library: